johnnymast/redbox-hydrator/README.md

 ## Examples

-I have gone to great length to provide a special (read sexy) sexy and tiny API for you.
+I have gone to great length to provide a special (read sexy) and tiny API for you.
 You can use any kind of API style you see fit in your operation for example.

 ### Static class method

+In this example we will hydrate $result1 with the passed values to the with() function.

 ```php
 use Redbox\Hydrate\Hydrator;